Mohamed Sohel Rana (footballer, born 1996): International career

-On 14 May 2022, Sohel was called up to the Bangladesh national team preliminary squad for the then upcoming 2023 AFC Asian Cup qualification – Third Round.
+On 14 May 2022, Sohel was called up to the Bangladesh national team preliminary squad for the then upcoming 2023 AFC Asian Cup qualification – third round.
 However, due to passport complications Sohel was not able to join the final 23-man squad.

 On 22 September 2022, Sohel made his debut for the Bangladesh national team in a friendly match against Cambodia, by replacing Jamal Bhuyan at the start of the second half.
+On 13 June 2023, Sohel scored the lone goal against Tiffy Army during a behind closed doors friendly match in Phnom Penh.